skywarditsolutions/JZ-Training-demo/README.md

 ## How it Works

 These examples illustrate the Model Context Protocol from Anthropic.
 The MCP client runs a chatbot loop that can utilize tools from the MCP server.
 This allows for dynamic interaction between the language model and external tools or data sources.
+After each user message, the LLM will determine whether to call a tool (in this example, a document summarizer) or respond normally.